cferdinandi/slider/README.md

 # Slider
-A simple, fluid, touch-enabled carousel forked from [FlexSlider 2 by Woo Themes](http://www.woothemes.com/flexslider/).
-Slider has been adapted to integrate more closely with the Kraken boilerplate and be easier to use.
+A simple, fluid, touch-enabled carousel.

 Slider is a fork of the amazing [FlexSlider by Woo Themes](http://www.woothemes.com/flexslider/) that's been adapted to integrate more closely with the [Kraken boilerplate](http://cferdinandi.github.io/kraken/) and be easier to use.